-- Listen to my podcast with DataSkeptic where I talked about some recent work on interpretability in healthcare AI [Apple] [Spotify].
+- New podcast altert: DataSkeptic podcast where I talked about some recent work on interpretability in healthcare AI [Apple] [Spotify].

-- New paper alert: A preprint of our work at LLNL on designing accurate emulators for scientific processes that is currently under consideration at Nature Communications.
+- A preprint of our work at LLNL on designing accurate emulators for scientific processes that is currently under consideration at Nature Communications.

-- New paper alert: A new approach to build reliable and interpretable deep models for Healthcare AI.
+- A new approach to build reliable and interpretable deep models for Healthcare AI.
 In collaboration with IBM Research and Arizona State University.

 - Coverage-based designs for hyper-parameter optimization in neural nets accepted for publication at IEEE Transactions on Neural Networks and Learning Systems.